vseryakov/bkjs-wand/README.md

      - out - output file name
      - ext - image extention
      - outfile - a filename where to save scaled image, if not given the binary image data is passed to the callback
+     - frame - which frame to resize for animated GIFs, 0 is default, -1 to convert all frames
+     - no_animation - if set to 1 it will convert GIF animation, otherwise animated GIF is simply returned as is
      - posterize - levels, 2,3,4
      - dither - 1 to dither
      - normalize - 1 to normalize image